gbechara/gcpdemos/devopsdemo1/README.md

 # Step 1 - Terraform set up of the project
-Prepare your Google Workstation using ../workstationdemo2/Dockerfile. <br/> Create a gihub connection in your project (automation is not yet provided in this demo).<br/> On your github repo
+Prepare your Google Workstation using ../workstationdemo2/Dockerfile. <br/>

+On your github repo
 - Install the Cloud Build GitHub App on your GitHub account or in an organization you own.
 - Create a PAT
 - Make sure to set your token to have no expiration date and select the following permissions when prompted in GitHub: repo and read:user.
 If your app is installed in an organization, make sure to also select the read:org permission.

 Create a new project and:
 - Clone this repo
 - Change configSync/syncRepo in devopsdemo ./gke-conf/apply-spec.yaml
-- Correction github_config { app_installation_id = 12345678, you get this from https://github.com/settings/installations/
+- Correct github_config { app_installation_id = 12345678, you get this from https://github.com/settings/installations/
 - Change project_id and project_number in ./variable.tf<br/>
 - Change project ids in related serviceaccounts.yaml example : cloudsql-sa@$PROJECT_ID1-413615.iam.gserviceaccount.com</br>
-- Create a secret to store github PAT in my-github-secret
+- Create a secret to store github PAT in **my-github-secret**
 - Then launch and wait (about 15 min)<br/>

 ```